webyrd/imperishable-wonderland/perishable/cool-relational-programming-project-ideas/book.md

 # Cool Relational Programming Project Ideas

+## Play with Gentzen systems, Hilbert systems, etc., in miniKanren.

+### Implement sequent calculus, natural deduction, Hilbert-style system, and computability logic in miniKanren.

+I suspect CLP(Set) will be needed for sequent calculus, at least.

+If I recall correctly, either Hilbert-systems and/or natural deduction uses lists instead of sets.

+I think I'd learn a lot about automated theorem proving and logic by playing around with these systems.

+### Implement 'Ill-Typed Programs Don't Evaluate' paper by Steven Ramsey and Charlie Walpole (POPL'24 London)

+Implement fully relationally in miniKanren the ill-typedness type system from this POPL'24 paper, which is expressed in the sequent calculus.
+The paper describes a "two-sided" type system: an expression that typechecks under the "normal" typing rules "will not go wrong"; an expression that typechecks under the "ill-typing system" "will not evaluate" (that is, when evaluated the expression will either signal an error or diverge/loop forever).

+Then, use this type system for a relational interpreter, to improve the ability to cut off parts of the search tree that are guaranteed to never be reachable according to the ill-typeness rules.

+## Relational implementations of the systems in 'First-Order Logic and Automated Theorem Proving'

+Melvin Fitting's book, 'First-Order Logic and Automated Theorem Proving', is full of interesting logical systems, and techniques for automated theorem proving over those systems (for example, tableaux-based methods).
+The book includes Prolog code for at least a few of the ATP systems.
+The Prolog code looks pretty clean, although it doesn't appear to be completely relational at first glance.

+Implement these logics and ATP systems in miniKanren, purely relationally.
+This might include porting Prolog code, or skipping the Prolog code and just doing what makes the most sense in miniKanren (or alphaKanren, or whatever).

 ## Relational Prolog interpreter

 It is a pain to translate Prolog programs to miniKanren, especially since Prolog programs tend to contain a mixture of pure and impure logical operations.
 Sidestep the issue by just implementing an interpreter for Prolog, cuts and all, as a miniKanren relation.
 Ideally would support `copy_term`, `!` (cut), `call`, etc.  Stage the interpreter for improved performance in some cases.